 T-shirts aren’t just a staple of casual wear, but articles of clothing that often reflect our personalities, interests, and identities.

-Because of this, selling t-shirts online has become a popular business choice, especially for entrepreneurs and artists looking for a relatively inexpensive way to start up.
+Because of this, t-shirts have become one of the more popular things to make and sell online, especially for entrepreneurs and artists looking to explore a relatively low investment business to start.